CardiacModelling/pcpostprocess/CONTRIBUTING.md

 When making changes, we try to follow the procedure below.

 1. **Discuss proposed changes before starting any work.**
-   Before coding, always create an [issue](https://guides.github.com/features/issues/) and disucss the proposed work.
+   Before coding, always create an [issue](https://docs.github.com/en/issues/tracking-your-work-with-issues/learning-about-issues/about-issues) and disucss the proposed work.
    Something similar may already exist, be under development, or have been proposed and rejected - so this can save valuable time.

 2. **Always work on branches**.
    Once the idea has been agreed upon, start coding in a new _branch_.
-   If you're in the CardiacModelling team, you can create a [branch](https://help.github.com/articles/creating-and-deleting-branches-within-your-repository/) in the main pcpostprocess repository.
+   If you're in the CardiacModelling team, you can create a [branch](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-and-deleting-branches-within-your-repository) directly in the main pcpostprocess repository.
    For outside contributions, you'll first need to [create a fork](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/working-with-forks/fork-a-repo).

    There are no rules for branch names, but try to make them relate to the issue, e.g. by including the issue number.

-   Commit your changes to your branch with useful, descriptive commit messages.
-   Remember, these messages are publicly visible and should still make sense in years to come.
+   Commit your changes to your branch with useful, descriptive commit messages that will still make sense in years to come.

-3. **Conform to style guidelines, and document every class, method, and method argument.**
+3. **Conform to style guidelines, and document every class, method, and argument.**
-   For more information, please see below.
+   For more information, see below.

    **Note: as of 2025-11-11, we are still in the process of making `pcpostprocess` confirm to this rule.**

 4. **Test locally, and ensure 100% test coverage**
-    For more information, please see below.
+    For more information, see below.

     **Note: as of 2025-11-11, we are stillin the process of making `pcpostprocess` confirm to this rule.**